oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Processing by the Holder  {#holder_verification}

-The Issuer provides the Holder an SD-JWT, not an SD-JWT+KB.
+The Issuer provides the Holder with an SD-JWT, not an SD-JWT+KB.
 If the Holder receives an SD-JWT+KB, it MUST be rejected.

 When receiving an SD-JWT, the Holder MUST do the following: